 yellow onions, peeled, sliced, and cut into quarter-moons

 4 to 6

 grated Gruyère cheese per bowl (1 1/3 to 2 cups total)

 5-quart or larger slow cooker

 Oven-safe soup bowls

-- Portion the soup into oven-safe bowls: Heat the oven to 350°F. Ladle the soup and onions into oven-safe bowls and place the bowls in a baking pan.
+Portion the soup into oven-safe bowls.
+Arrange a rack in the upper third of the oven and heat to 350°F. Ladle the soup and onions into oven-safe soup bowls and place the bowls on a rimmed baking sheet.

-- Bake for 20 to 30 minutes: Bake on a rack in the upper third of the oven until the cheese is completely melted.
+Bake for 20 to 30 minutes.
+Bake until the cheese is completely melted, 20 to 30 minutes.

-- Adjusting Consistency & Thickness: When I have made this the soup has always been just the right consistency.
+Adjusting Consistency & Thickness: When I have made this, the soup has always been just the right consistency.
 But if yours seems a little thin or watery, you can quickly finish it off on the stovetop by simmering gently in a saucepan for 15 minutes or until the broth has reduced a little.

-- Nutrition Note: The nutrition info below does not include the bread and Gruyere for topping the soup.
+Nutrition Note: The nutrition info below does not include the bread and Gruyère for topping the soup.